paulknewton/covid-ml/docs/graphs/totals/countries_with_highest_number_of_recorded_covid-19_deaths.md

-This graphs shows countries with the highest numbers of COVID-19 deaths.
+This graph shows countries with the highest numbers of COVID-19 deaths.
 Countries that have been most affected by the virus all appear in this list (France, Italy, Spain, UK etc).
 The US has significantly more than any other country - partly reflecting the large population size, but also indicating difficulties in constraining the spread of the virus.

 Figures for COVID-19 deaths may be more accurate than those of infections (due to the significant under-counting of infections for the reasons cited above).
 However: